-Johnson & Wales University prohibits retaliation against any individual who has made a good faith complaint, cooperated in the investigation of such a complaint, or participated in the Conduct Review Process (p.
-73).
-Anyone found to have engaged in retaliation will be subject to disciplinary action up to and including dismissal from the university.
+A. The university prohibits retaliation against any individual who has made a good faith complaint, cooperated in the investigation of such a complaint, or participated in the Conduct Review Process.
+Anyone found to have engaged in retaliation may be subject to disciplinary action up to and including dismissal from the university